johnsonjh/dps8m-proxy/README.md

 ## History

-This is a from-scratch re-implementation (in [Go](https://go.dev/)) of an older legacy program of the same name.
+This is a from‑scratch re‑implementation (in
+[Go](https://go.dev/)) of an older legacy program of the same name.

-The original software used a multi-process architecture and consisted of nearly **15,000 lines** of haphazardly constructed code: ≅14,000 lines of mostly [C-Kermit](https://www.kermitproject.org/) (*yes, the [programming language](https://www.kermitproject.org/ckscripts.html)*) and [`ksh93`](https://github.com/ksh93/ksh) (along with some C, Python, and Perl) which was difficult to maintain, configure, and securely
+The original software used a multi‑process architecture and consisted of nearly **15,000 lines** of haphazardly constructed code: ≅14,000 lines of mostly [C‑Kermit](https://www.kermitproject.org/) (*yes, the [programming language](https://www.kermitproject.org/ckscripts.html)*) and [`ksh93`](https://github.com/ksh93/ksh) (along with some C, Python, and Perl) which was difficult to maintain, configure, and securely